RikkaApps/Sui/README.md

 Sui provides Java APIs, [Shizuku API](https://github.com/RikkaApps/Shizuku-API), for root apps.
 It mainly provides the ability to use Android APIs directly (almost in Java as the identity of the root, and start app's own AIDL-style Java service under root.
 This will make root app development much more comfortable.

-Another advatage is that Sui does not add binaries to `PATH` and does not install a manager app.
+Another advantage is that Sui does not add binaries to `PATH` and does not install a manager app.
 This means we no longer need to spend a huge amount of time to fight with apps that detect them.

 To be clear, the full implementation of "root" is far more than "su" itself, there is a lot of hard work to be done before.
 Sui is not a full root solution, it requires Magisk to run.

 <details>
-  <summary>Why "su" is unfriendly for app developement</summary>
+  <summary>Why "su" is unfriendly for app development</summary>

 The "su", a "shell" runs as root, is too far from the Android world.